 Birth control pills may not work while you are using tigecycline.
 To keep from getting pregnant, use another form of birth control along with your birth control pills.
 Other forms include condoms, a diaphragm, or a contraceptive foam or jelly.

-tigecycline may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and require immediate medical attention.
-Call your doctor right away if you have itching; hives; hoarseness; shortness of breath; trouble breathing; trouble swallowing; or any swelling of your hands, face, or mouth after you receive tigecycline.
+Tigecycline may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and require immediate medical attention.
+Call your doctor right away if you have itching, hives, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after you receive tigecycline.

 Tigecycline may cause diarrhea, and in some cases it can be severe.
+It may occur 2 months or more after you stop taking tigecycline.
 Do not take any medicine to treat diarrhea without first checking with your doctor.
 Diarrhea medicines may make the diarrhea worse or make it last longer.
 If you have any questions about this or if mild diarrhea continues or gets worse, check with your doctor.

 Tigecycline may cause your skin to be more sensitive to sunlight than it is normally.
 Exposure to sunlight, even for brief periods of time, may cause a skin rash, itching, redness or other discoloration of the skin, or a severe sunburn.
 Use a sunscreen when you are outdoors.
 Wear protective clothing (including a hat) and sunglasses.
 Avoid sunlamps and tanning beds or booths.